 What are solar-powered trains?

+The plan for solar-powered trains involves placing photovoltaic panels along the railway network rather than on the trains themselves.
 The generated electricity from the solar panels would then be fed into high voltage systems that supply direct current (DC) electricity to rail traction substations; this connection would allow the solar energy to be directly used for powering the trains.

 The timeline of solar-powered trains